 "Very refreshing and rewarding," Rabinovitz said.
 "I love that."

-He lives in Minneapolis and retired from the packaging industry three-and-a-half years ago.
-These days, he drives for Uber and Lyft to fill the time, though that's obviously no longer feasible right now due to the coronavirus pandemic.
+He lives in Minneapolis and retired from the packaging industry four-and-a-half years ago.
+Before the COVID-19 pandemic, he drove for Uber and Lyft to fill the time.

 Through all that time, he never misses an opportunity to spread Jackie's message.